FortinetCloudCSE/AppSec103-203-FortiADC/content/05Application Access Gateway/9_Task8.md

 A quick start lab guide on how to set up the Application Access Gateway using a local user account.

 **Workflow:**
-1. Create a local user
-2. Create a user group
-3. Configure an Application Group
-4. Configure the Application Portal
-5. Configure the Application Access Policy
-6. Configure the Application Access Virtual Server
-7. Test

 {{% expand title="Configure a Local User" %}}